hrithikguy/systecash/doc/README.translator.txt

 the 'info' pages for GNU gettext.
 Type 'info gettext' at the command line.

-Dave Peticolas <dave@krondo.com>, the CVS maintainer for GnuCash, regularly updates the po files, and you may need to add some translations to the file or correct some strings.
+Dave Peticolas <dave@krondo.com>, the CVS maintainer for systecash, regularly updates the po files, and you may need to add some translations to the file or correct some strings.

-In the updated po files, you should not have the word 'fuzzy', otherwise GnuCash will not use the translated string.
+In the updated po files, you should not have the word 'fuzzy', otherwise systecash will not use the translated string.

 Two examples from the file de.po: